fearyj/Email-Blast-with-Attachment-Outlook-/README.md

 #REQUIREMENTS

 #1.
-Word docx containing the contents of the email blast (e.g. Invitation Email Blast.docx)
+Word docx containing the contents of the email blast (e.g. xxx.docx)

 #2.
-Excel Spreadsheet containing all the intended receipients (e.g. NTU Heritage Club Membership List.xlsx)
+Excel Spreadsheet containing all the intended receipients (e.g. xxx.xlsx)

 #3.
-Attachment pdf file (e.g. Constitution 2024.pdf)
+Attachment pdf file (e.g. xxx.pdf)

 #4.
 All the required modules as stated in the import area